xolarvill/web_setup_automation/README.md

 * **Clipboard Integration:** Seamlessly copies extracted data and generated JSON to the clipboard for quick pasting.
 * **Real-time Feedback:** Provides informative messages and status updates in the output console.

+Future todos:
+- [ ] complete automation either using MCP or PRA
+- [ ] daily report using simpleLLMfunc

 ## for developers

 first make sure `uv` is installed, if not: